Jeff-Adler/WeHeartMusic/README.md

 # spotify_dating_app

 Lovers of music and lovers of love, look no further.
-The Spotify Dating App is here to connect you to other users who share the same musical interets as yourself.
+The Spotify Dating App is here to connect you to other users who share the same musical interests as yourself.
 Simply create a profile, add artists to your Top 10 list and search for connections.
 It's as easy as a-one, two, a-one, two, three, four!

 # Table of Contents